mdhritireddy7/mdhritireddy7/README.md

 - ⚡ Fun fact: ...
 -->

-- 🎓Senior at University of Massachusetts Amherst
+- 🎓 University of Massachusetts Amherst
-- 📖Pursuing an Honors dual degree in Computer Science and Economics
+- 📖 Honors B.S. in Computer Science and B.A. in Econometrics and Quantitative Economics
-- 📫 How to reach me: dmadireddy@umass.edu
+- 📫 How to reach me: mdhritireddy@gmail.com
 - 😄 Pronouns: she/her